Azure/maximo/README.md

   * You will need owner permissions or have someone with owner permissions within reach.
 * A domain or subdomain.
 If you don't have one, you can register one through Azure using an App Service Domain.
 * Access to the IBM licensing service for IBM Maximo.
+* Access to IBM downloads to download the Maximo Installer (masinstall)

 These are normally provided by your organization.
 You will only need the IBM License for Maximo during the last few steps.
 Once you have secured access to an Azure subscription, you need a few more things: